L3P3/lui/README.md

 }
 ```

 However, you need to set up babel and the jsx plugin properly and I have not tried that yet.
-The plugin must use `node` or `node_html` instead of `React.createElement`.
+The plugin must use `node` or `node_dom` instead of `React.createElement`.
 And nodes must always be supplied in a flat array.
 Personally, I am not interested in that feature.

 ### Hooks